nanlabs/devops-reference/examples/services/aws-cloudwatch-evidently/README.md

 There is a POC that you can use to test the service in a [Frontend Application with React](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Evidently-bookstoreexample.html).

 We also created on Proof of Concept on how to integrate the service with a [Backend Application with Node.js](./POC.md).
-This POC was created in less than 20 minutes.
+This Proof of Concept was created in **LESS THAN 20 MINUTES!!**.
 It is a simple application that has a feature that is enabled or disabled based on the variation that the user is assigned to.
 Also provides a simple experiment that is used to test the service and some images that are displayed based on the variation that the user is assigned to.

 # Reference Documentation and Helpful Links